In-person worship

 at morning star

-Upcoming Sermon Series
+Current Sermon Series

 Contemporary worship takes place in-person and online at 9:15 AM and traditional worship takes place in person at 11:15 AM every Sunday.